-- e.g. \Spring has come | and everything is full of life a\gammagain.
+e.g. Spring has come | and everything is full of life as gain.

-If there is a closer connection in the meaning between simple sentences, the initial sentence can be pronounced with the low-rising tone. - e.g. The weather changed for the \( \sqrt{worse} \) but we didn't get rid of the idea to spend our week-end out-of-\( \sqrt{doors} \).
+If there is a closer connection in the meaning between simple sentences, the initial sentence can be pronounced with the low-rising tone.

+e.g. The weather changed for the \checkmark worse | but we didn't get rid of the idea to spend our week-end out-of- $\frac{1}{2}$ doors.

 Exercise 1.
-Read composite compound sentences twice making them sound a) semantically independent;
+Read composite compound sentences making them sound semantically independent or connected semantically.

-a) connected semantically.

-- 1. Light breeze is blowing from the South, the weather is sure to keep fine. - 2.
-It will snow hard in January and the ground will be covered by the vast sheet of snow. - 3.
-The frost became more severe but that didn't stop children from going to the skating-rink. - 4.
-The snow melted and the first spring flowers made their appearance. - 5.
-We discussed our plans for the coming week-end and next day we started our preparations.
+1. Light breeze is blowing from the South, the weather is sure to keep fine.

+2. It will snow hard in January and the ground will be covered by the vast sheet of snow.

+3. The frost became more severe but that didn't stop children from going to the skating-rink.

+4. The snow melted and the first spring flowers made their appearance.

+5. We discussed our plans for the coming week-end and next day we started our preparations.

 Exercise 2.
-Form a composite compound sentence by adding a simple sentence, make them sound a) semantically independent;
+Form a composite compound sentence by adding a simple sentence, make them sound semantically independent or connected semantically.

-b) connected semantically.

-- 1. The sky was overcast with clouds.
+1. The sky was overcast with clouds.

-- 2. We heard the distant peals of thunder.
+2. We heard the distant peals of thunder.

 - 3. But the downpour didn't last long.

 - 4. The rivers and lakes are frozen over.

 - 5. The leaves on the trees grow yellow, red and brown.

-- 6. The heat is oppressive.